STOMP

 Prototype

-• We also had challenges post-processing the print, as the bottom tread had to be very crisp for the lock, but TPU can not be sanded.
-We ended up printing it with a slightly bigger tolerance gap to accommodate this.
+• We had challenges post-processing the print, as TPU can not be precisely sanded.
+We increased the tolerance in the friction lock to accommodate.

 Resolution + Make